-The examination may be given in Dutch, English, French, German, Japanese, Portuguese, and Spanish.
+The examination may be taken in Dutch, English, French, German, Japanese, Portuguese, and Spanish.

 The examination encompasses all fields of diagnostic cytology (not only gynecologic cytology, but also respiratory, peritoneal, urinary and FNA cytology), lasts around four hours and is given in three parts:

 - Microscopic slide examination testing two levels of decision-making ability.
 (All glass-slides are Papanicolaou stained).